nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/reference/command_line.md

     ./nb help <activity type>

-List the available activity types
+List the available drivers:

     --list-drivers

+List the available scenarios:

+    --list-scenarios

+List only the available workloads which contain the above scenarios:

+    --list-workloads

+Copy a workload to your local directory as a starting point:

+    --copy-workload <name>

 Provide the metrics that are available for scripting